stepanataccolade/docsv2/sources/ci_configure.md

           on_failure: always
 ```

 * `integrationName` value is the name of the account integration you added to project settings.
-For public channels, skip this tag or just use `irc`.
+For public channels, just use `irc`.
 * `type` is `irc`
 * `recipients` specifies the rooms you want to send the notification to.
 * [optional] `branches` allows you to choose the branches you want to send notifications for.
 By default, notifications are sent for all branches.